MicahElliott/dunnit/README.md

    If it doesn’t seem to be working, check for dunnit output and error logs in `/tmp`.

-1. Start the dunnit daily service: `launchctl load -w dunnit-eod.plist`
+1. Start the dunnit EOD daily service: `launchctl load -w dunnit-eod.plist`

 ## Usage